COVID-19 Information for Healthcare Providers

 Adhere to CDC recommendations for infection prevention and control (IPC):

 - Assess and triage patients with acute respiratory symptoms and risk factors for COVID-19, including placing a facemask on the patient and using an Airborne Infection Isolation Room (AIIR), if available.

-- Use standard precautions, contact precautions, and airborne precautions and eye protection.
+- Use standard precautions, contact precautions, and airborne precautions, and eye protection.

 - Perform hand hygiene with alcohol-based hand rub before and after all patient contact, contact with potentially infectious material, and before putting on and upon removal of PPE.
 Use soap and water if hands are visibly soiled.

-- Perform aerosol-generating procedures, including collection of diagnostic respiratory specimens, in an AIIR, while following appropriate IPC practices, including use of appropriate PPE.
+- Perform aerosol-generating procedures, including a collection of diagnostic respiratory specimens, in an AIIR, while following appropriate IPC practices, including use of appropriate PPE.